fog/fog/lib/fog/rackspace/docs/getting_started.md

 ### RubyGems

-RubyGems is required to access the fog gem.
-For information on installing rubygems, please refer to [rubygems download page](http://rubygems.org/pages/download).
+RubyGems is required to access the Fog gem.
+For information on installing RubyGems, please refer to [RubyGems download page](http://rubygems.org/pages/download).

 ### Bundler (optional)

-Bundler helps manage gem dependancies and is recommended for new projects.
+Bundler helps manage gem dependencies and is recommended for new projects.
 For more information about bundler, please refer to the [bundler documentation](http://gembundler.com/).

 ## Credentials

 To obtain credentials for the US Rackspace Cloud, please sign up for an account at [US Rackspace Open Cloud](https://cart.rackspace.com/cloud/).
-Once an account is created, you can login to the [Cloud Control Panel (US)](https://mycloud.rackspace.com/) and find your credentials by clicking on your username in the top right corner and then selecting API keys.
+Once an account is created, you can login to the [Cloud Control Panel (US)](https://mycloud.rackspace.com/), find your credentials by clicking on your username in the top right corner, and then select API keys.

-Likewise, you can create an account on our UK Rackspace Open Cloud by going to [UK Rackspace Open Cloud](https://buyonline.rackspace.co.uk/cloud/userinfo?type=normal) and login into [Cloud Control Panel (UK)](https://mycloud.rackspace.co.uk/).
+Likewise, you can create an account on our UK Rackspace Open Cloud by signing up at [UK Rackspace Open Cloud](https://buyonline.rackspace.co.uk/cloud/userinfo?type=normal) and then logging into [Cloud Control Panel (UK)](https://mycloud.rackspace.co.uk/).

-The credentials will be used when we further explore fog services in the [Next Steps](#next-steps) section.
+You will use the credentials when you explore fog services in the [Next Steps](#next-steps) section.

 ## Installation